cmachler/fluentd-kubernetes-coreos-secure/README.md

 ## Tags:

 * `latest`     - using fluentd 0.14.x just basic ingesting of CoreOS and Kubernetes logs forwarding to EFK stack.
-* `nginx`      - same basic functions as latest but parses nginx logs from pods, but using fluentd 0.12.x because of [fluent-plugin-burrow](https://github.com/vanilla/fluent-plugin-burrow) crashing fluentd 0.14.x.
-Fixed with [Pull Request](https://github.com/vanilla/fluent-plugin-burrow/pull/7).
+* `nginx`      - same basic functions as latest but parses nginx logs from pods whose name's begin with "nginx".
 You also need to flatten the JSON hash after the burrow parse for Elasticsearch to ingest, see td-agent.conf on nginx branch for reference.
 * `dev`        - development environment for latest image.
 * `nginx-dev`  - development environment for nginx image.